Prinzhorn/nicenshtein/README.md

+Note: this was mostly meant for me to learn some basic Go.
+Right now it is really slow for distances > 2 (slower than the naive approach).

 # Nicenshtein

 Efficiently index and search a dictionary by Levenshtein distance.
 This is done by creating a trie (prefix tree) as an index and then walking the trie for collecting all words within a given distance.
 We keep track of the number of edits that have been made and walk multiple paths at the same time until all edits are consumed.